mnlipp/VM-Operator/webpages/pools.md

 a user can resume work within this timeframe without the risk of another user taking over the VM.
 The time is specified as an [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
-Specifying an ISO 8601 time is also supported, but if you consider to using an absolute time, check again whether a dedicated VM for the user is more appropriate.
+Specifying an ISO 8601 time is also supported, but if you consider using an absolute time, check again whether a dedicated VM for the user isn't the more appropriate choice.

-Setting `loginOnAssignment` to `true` triggers automatic login of the user (as described in [section auto login](auto-login.html)) when the VM is assigned.
+Setting `loginOnAssignment` to `true` (defaults to `false`) triggers automatic login of the user (as described in [section auto login](auto-login.html)) when the VM is assigned.
 The `permissions` property specifies the actions that users or roles can perform on assigned VMs.
+The `may` property defaults to `[accessConsole]` if not specified.

-VMs become members of one (or more) pools by adding the pool name to the `spec.pools` array, as shown below:
+VMs become members of one (or more) pools by adding the pool name to the `spec.pools` array in the VM definition, as shown below:

 ```yaml
 apiVersion: "vmoperator.jdrupes.org/v1"